BECOME A PART OF THE BELL HONOR GUARD TODAY.

 What to expect:

-The Honor Bell tolls nearly every weekday, between one and three times daily, exclusively at Fort Logan National Cemetery in South Denver.
-We expect the number of Bell Honors to increase as more veterans’ families hear about the Bell Honors program and ask for the bell to be tolled at their veteran’s service.
-The Honor Bell is also tolled at group memorial service events on the weekends, usually once a month or less.
-Our schedule and calendar of Bell Honors missions is posted on this Google Calendar.
+The Honor Bell tolls every weekday, between two and eight times daily, primarily at Fort Logan National Cemetery in South Denver.
+As awareness continues to grow, we anticipate the number of Bell Honors to increase.
+The Honor Bell is also tolled at group memorial services, and public events on the weekends, on average twice a month.
+Our schedule and calendar of Bell Honors missions is posted on this TeamUp page.
 There, you can view upcoming missions, sign up online for bell guard duty, and receive reminders for those services.

-You can expect to serve in a Tolling Party several times a month, depending on your availability and the bell’s schedule.
-The Honor Bell Foundation will provide Tolling Parties with lunch, water, and uniforms (jackets and ties).
-You will be responsible for transportation to Fort Logan on days that you are needed, as well as a basic white button-down shirt, black pants, shoes, and military ribbons.
+Veteran volunteers are welcome to serve in a Tolling Party based on your availability and the bell’s schedule.
+The Honor Bell Foundation provides Tolling Parties with uniform elements and transportation within the cemetery.
+You will be responsible for transportation to Fort Logan on days you volunteer, as well as a basic white button-down shirt, black pants, and shoes,.Once you sign up, we will be happy to discuss more details with you.
+Thank you for considering donating your time.

 Sign up now: